RunestoneInteractive/HomePage/pages/library.rst

 CS Principles: Big Ideas in Programming
 ---------------------------------------

-Written by Mark Guzidial and designed for Teachers!
+Written by Mark Guzidial and designed for Students!
 This book supports the new AP CS Principles curriculum

 `Student Computer Science